yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting/practice-and-progress/review-questions-formatting.md

   - How do you remove a border from a cell?
   - How do you add a background color to a cell?
   - What are cell styles?
+  - What is the keyboard shortcut for opening the Format Cells dialog box?
+(Windows only)
+  - What is the keyboard shortcut for applying the Format Painter tool?
+(Windows only)
+  - How can you rotate text?
+(Windows only)
+  - What is the purpose of the Font dialog box?
+(Windows only)
+  - How can you access the Format Cells dialog box in Excel to apply custom formatting?
+(Windows only)

 answers: